cozywarmth/Cozywarmth/README.md

             i can sometimes be chill
             but sometimes can be fun
             and reckless; depending
-            on how people around me
+            on mood/ how people acts
-            acts with me / mood ————
-            (maybe)..
+            around me —— (maybe)....

             I use "offchat" on name